epierson9/pain-disparities/README.md

 1. **Setting up virtualenv**.
 Our code is run in a virtual environment using Python 3.5.2.
 You can set up the environment by using `virtualenv -p python3.5 YOUR_PATH_TO_VIRTUALENV`, activating the virtualenv via `source YOUR_PATH_TO_VIRTUALENV/bin/activate`, and then installing packages via `pip install -r requirements.txt`.
 Make sure the virtual environment is activated prior to running any of the steps below.
 If you want to run `main_results_for_public_repo.ipynb` you will additionally need to run `python -m ipykernel install --user --name=knee` to install a kernel for the IPython notebook; make sure to use this kernel when running the notebook.

+Additionally, if you are going to run `image_processing.py`, our code makes use of the KneeLocalizer repo to crop knees.
+After setting up the virtualenv, please clone that repo, available from https://github.com/MIPT-Oulu/KneeLocalizer, into the directory where you are running our code, and run `python setup.py install` in the KneeLocalizer directory.

 2. **Data processing**.
 We provide the code needed to regenerate the processed data from raw OAI data (which can be downloaded at [https://nda.nih.gov/oai/](https://nda.nih.gov/oai/)).
 Data was processed on a computer with several terabytes of RAM and hundreds of cores.
 We do not know whether the OAI data format provided online will remain constant over time - eg, folder names may change - so please contact us if you have any questions.

     - a.
 Process the original DICOM files into a pickle of numpy arrays.
 This can be done by running `python image_processing.py`.
 (We recommend running this in a screen session or similar because it takes a while).